ERP for SMEs in 2025: ERPNext vs Odoo vs SAP – Which One Should You Choose?

 SAP: Enterprise-Grade, But Is It Overkill?

 SAP Business One and S/4HANA are robust, but come with considerable cost and complexity.
-Originally designed for large enterprises, SAP has made efforts to tailor its offerings to smaller companies—but the total cost of ownership remains high.
+Initially designed for large enterprises, SAP has made efforts to tailor its offerings to smaller companies—but the total cost of ownership remains high.

 Key Stats: